 Tethered Spinal Cord Syndrome

 Although the skin is separated and closed at birth, the spinal cord stays in the same location after the closure.
-As the child continues to grow, the spinal cord can become stretched, causing damage and interfering with the blood supply to the spinal cord.
+As a child continues to grow, the spinal cord can become stretched, causing damage and interfering with the blood supply to the spinal cord.

 In addition to myelomeningocele and lipomyelomeningocele discussed above, the following are other causes of tethered cord that vary in severity of symptoms and treatment: